 At the same time, captive regulators take the time to meet with captive sponsors and managers.

-"They are very available and interactive" with the Arizona Captive Insurance Association, noted Victoria Fimea, senior vice president, legal counsel, and head of the regulatory department—North America for Artex Risk Solutions in Mesa, Arizona, adding that a state captive regulator always attends the association's breakfast meetings.
+"They are very available and interactive" with the Arizona Captive Insurance Association (ACIA), noted Victoria Fimea, a member of the ACIA's Board of Directors, and earlier a senior vice president, legal counsel, and head of the regulatory department—North America for Artex Risk Solutions in Mesa, Arizona, adding that a state captive regulator always attends the association's breakfast meetings.

 Those attractions have not gone unnoticed.
 Indeed, some of the biggest and best known US corporations in industries as diverse as health care, manufacturing, banking, and insurance, have set up captives in Arizona.

-"We have some of the premier captives in the world," said J. Michael Low, president of the Arizona Captive Insurance Association and a partner with Kutak Rock LLP in Scottsdale, Arizona.
+"We have some of the premier captives in the world," said J. Michael Low, the prior president of the ACIA and of counsel with Kutak Rock LLP in Scottsdale, Arizona.

 At the same time, Arizona's appeal as a captive domicile has gained the attention of those with captives in other domiciles.
 In fact, between 10 percent and 15 percent of Arizona's captive insurance companies have come from other domiciles where they were originally licensed.